cyclomon/DiagonalGAN/README.md

 Unzip the files and put the folder into the data directory (```./data/Celeb/data1024``` , ```./data/afhq```)

-To train the multidomain Diagonal GAN, run
+To process the data for multidomain Diagonal GAN, run

 ```
 ./data/Celeb/Celeb_proc.py